Muslim properties razed in New Delhi after communal violence

 “They don’t want Muslims to live in this country.
 Why?
 Are Muslims terrorists?” said Sabiran Bibi, 31, who has lived in the area all her life.

-A similar demolition drive was seen last week in central Madhya Pradesh state's Khargone city after a Hindu procession on April 10 to mark the birth anniversary of Lord Ram erupted in violence, with Hindu mobs brandishing swords and sticks as they marched past Muslim neighborhoods and mosques.
-Soon, groups from both communities began pelting stones at each other, according to police.
+A similar demolition drive occurred last week in central Madhya Pradesh state's Khargone city after a Hindu procession on April 10 to mark the birth anniversary of Lord Ram erupted in violence, with Hindu mobs brandishing swords and sticks as they marched past Muslim neighborhoods and mosques.
+Soon, groups from both communities began throwing stones at each other, according to police.

-A day later, bulldozers razed down about 45 buildings, including homes and shops, in five parts of Khargone city.
-Many of them, though not all, belonged to the Muslim population, reported local media.
+A day later, bulldozers razed about 45 buildings, including homes and shops, in five parts of Khargone city.
+Many of them, though not all, belonged to Muslims, local media said.